ZigaByte/P2019/README.md

 Created the ABS from the derivaction tree.
 Uses visitor approach

 ### Name checking
 Checking names.
-Does 5 passes of the program to connect names to the declarations.
+Does 2 passes of the program to connect names to the declarations.

+### Type checking
+The lists in the SemAn.java represent:
+* declaresType maps type delcarations to their declared type (SemNamedType)
+* isType maps type expressions to types
+* isOfType maps expressions to types
+* isAddr maps expressions to whether or not they can represent

+First pass to fill declaresType will just add NamedTypes with no values.
+The second pass will fill the value, which will connect the NamedTypes together.
+The others get filled later on.

 ## Notes:
 - System.out.println is not allowed for grading, should be turned off before turning in any of the assignments.